George Washington

 With the conditions as they were, he could have simply established any system of government that he chose, including one with him as the supreme leader.
 Instead, he resigned his commission as Commander-in-Chief of the Army, and went home.
 Then, a few years later, he signed his name to the Constitution of the United States, securing the power of governance to the citizens of the new nation.
 His actions in this respect prove that he was, indeed, a great man and that he is worthy of the songs sung about him:

-Who more than self their country loved, And mercy more than life!"
+"O beautiful for heroes proved, In liberating strife, Who more than self their country loved, And mercy more than life!"